williamtong/TILDA_defect_classification/README.md

 **While model A-1 has the largest ROC-AUC, which is the most-used metric to evaluation the effectiveness of a 2-class model, it is important to note that model C-1 has the best _Recall_ for the _Defect_ class of 61.7%.
 However, this probably means C-1 performs better at a probability threshold of 50%.
 The setting of this threshold depends on the business use case, and we are not privy to this information from the data set description.
 We will follow the traditional metric of ROC-AUC and call A-1 our best 2-class model.

 Overall, the results are satisfactory given the simplicity of the model.
 The ROC-AUC of 93.1%.
-The Precision for the _good_ class of 96.1% is impressive, and the Recall for the _defect_ class of 61.7% is an improvement over the previous iteration of the models, even if there is room for improvement.**
+The Precision for the _Good_ class of 96.1% is impressive, and the Recall for the _Defect_ class of 61.7% is an improvement over the previous iteration of the models, even if there is room for improvement.**

 **Defect IDENTIFICATION**